ullahs5/MSA-Chatbot/README.md

 3. Set up environment variables for `api_key` and `bot_id`.

 ### Deployment
-- Cloud Service Requirement
-This application requires a cloud service like Heroku for deployment.
+- Cloud Service Requirement: This application requires a cloud service like Heroku for deployment.